Skip to main content

 The bottom line

-Xofluza (baloxavir marboxil) treats and prevents the flu in adults and children ages 5 years and older.
+Xofluza (baloxavir marboxil) treats and prevents the flu (influenza virus) in adults and children ages 5 and older.
 It works by blocking the flu virus from making copies of itself.
 This helps stop the flu infection in your body.
-You only need one dose of Xofluza, but you should take it within 48 hours (2 days) after your symptoms start.
+You only need one dose of Xofluza, but you should take it within 48 hours (2 days) after your symptoms start or you’re exposed to the flu.

 Xofluza starts working in about 4 hours, but it may take up to 2 days before your flu symptoms resolve.
 In the meantime, it’s fine to take most over-the-counter medications for flu symptoms with Xofluza if you need them.